Relaxation and Meditation: Helping Mitigate Pain After an Amputation

 Whether it is deep breathing, guided imagery, meditation, prayer or progressive muscle relaxation, you may find that one or more of these techniques may help your body and mind to relax, which can positively impact both physical and psychosocial health.
 Combing the above suggestions with other clinical techniques as recommended by a health care professional can lessen the pain you experience after an amputation.

 The first thing we recommend is to find someone or something to help guide you through these practices.
 You may find that a therapist is best suited to help you.
-Or you may discover that a fellow amputee can give you advice about what helped them the most – support groups can help you connect with your peers.
+Or you may discover that a fellow amputee can give you advice about what helped them the most — our Arm Dynamics peer support network, or other support group, can help you connect with your fellow amputees.
 You also may find that books that specifically address recovering from trauma are what you connect to the most.
 What’s important is to find help that is at least loosely tailored to what you have gone through.

-At Arm Dynamics, we use a patient screening tool called The Wellness Inventory.
-It’s presented in a question and answer format by a clinical therapy specialist at one of our Centers of Excellence.
+At our Arm Dynamics centers, we use a patient screening tool called The Wellness Inventory.
+It’s presented in a question and answer format by a clinical therapy specialist.
 The screening was developed as an extension of our holistic care model, which addresses the physical, psychological, social and occupational concerns of people with upper limb loss or congenital limb difference.
 After assessing our patients, our therapists assist them in locating additional support when needed as part of our goal to help our patients overcome obstacles in their prosthetic rehabilitation.

 This can be a simple place for any individual to start.
 Some basic tips are to find a comfortable place to sit or lie down.
 Close your eyes.
 Breathe through your nose for a count of three (or four, or five).
 Then breathe out through your mouth for the same count.
 You can find more tips for deep breathing on WebMD.